Tameness of actions on finite rank median algebras: Dynamical tameness of group actions

-\begin{thm} Let $(X, d)$ be a complete median metric space of finite rank.
+\begin{cor} Let $(X, d)$ be a complete median metric space of finite rank.
 Let a topological group $G$ act on $X$ continuously by isometries.
-Then the RF-compactification $\overline{X}^{RF}$ is a Rosenthal representable $G$-system (with continuous action) and dynamically $G$-tame. \end{thm} \begin{proof} Every complete median metric space of finite rank has compact intervals, \cite[Corollary 2.20]{Fioravanti20}.
-Therefore RF-compactification $\nu \colon X \hookrightarrow \overline{X}^{RF}$ is well defined.
+Then the Roller--Fioravanti compactification $X^{RF}$ is a Rosenthal representable $G$-system (with continuous action) and dynamically $G$-tame. \end{cor} \begin{proof} Every complete median metric space of finite rank has compact intervals, \cite[Corollary 2.20]{Fioravanti20}.
+Therefore, the RF-compactification $\nu \colon X \hookrightarrow X^{RF}$ is well defined.
+Since the action of $G$ on $(X,d)$ is isometric it is also median preserving.
+Hence, $X$ is a median $G$-space.
+The rest of the proof directly follows now from Corollary \ref{t:RF-tame}. \end{proof}